Generic Name: prochlorperazine (pro-klor-PURR-uh-zeen)

-Prochlorperazine suppositories is an antipsychotic.
+Prochlorperazine suppositories are an antipsychotic.
 It may increase the risk of death when used to treat mental problems caused by dementia in elderly patients.
 Most of the deaths were linked to heart problems or infection.
-Prochlorperazine suppositories is not approved to treat mental problems caused by dementia.
+Prochlorperazine suppositories are not approved to treat mental problems caused by dementia.
 Discuss any questions or concerns with your doctor.

 Controlling severe nausea and vomiting in adults.

-Prochlorperazine suppositories is a phenothiazine.
+Prochlorperazine suppositories are a phenothiazine.
 It is not known exactly how it works.

 Do NOT use prochlorperazine suppositories if: